 Topics include building your cast from the ground up, tying your characters into the theme of your story, using your characters’ background to craft dialogue that is both compelling and unique, creating complex characters with limited space, making your villains empathetic without softening their evil ways, breathing life into minor characters and much more!

-You will learn directly from Paul (Teenage Mutant Ninja Turtles, GI Joe, Monstro Mechanica, Tet, Past the Last Mountain and much more) through digital videos with the added benefit of live virtual feedback on weekly assignments and online Q & A sessions that will help you embed the week’s lessons and fully add the tools to your writing arsenal!
+You will learn directly from Paul (Teenage Mutant Ninja Turtles, GI Joe, Monstro Mechanica, Tet, Past the Last Mountain and much more) through live video that will help you embed the week’s lessons and fully add the tools to your writing arsenal!

 Take full advantage of your access to the dedicated course message board where you’ll be able to review each others’ work and receive additional feedback from the instructor.

 If you want to craft the best characters you can, this is a must-take course, offered only periodically, right now!

 - You will learn from critically acclaimed and highly respected writer and editor Paul Allor (Teenage Mutant Ninja Turtles, Monstro Mechanica)

 - You’ll get Paul’s lessons, lectures, discussions, and exclusive access to a dedicated class member-only online forum

 - You’ll have access to recordings of all classes in the series for the duration of the course and a few weeks after its conclusion—so you never have to miss a class